Textualize/textual/docs/guide/CSS.md

 To further explore the DOM, we're going to build a simple dialog with a question and two buttons.
 To do this we're going to import and use a few more builtin widgets:

-- `textual.layout.Container` For our top-level dialog.
+- [`textual.containers.Container`][textual.containers.Container] For our top-level dialog.
-- `textual.layout.Horizontal` To arrange widgets left to right.
+- [`textual.containers.Horizontal`][textual.containers.Horizontal] To arrange widgets left to right.
-- `textual.widgets.Static` For simple content.
+- [`textual.widgets.Static`][textual.widgets.Static] For simple content.
-- `textual.widgets.Button` For a clickable button.
+- [`textual.widgets.Button`][textual.widgets.Button] For a clickable button.

 ```python hl_lines="12 13 14 15 16 17 18 19 20" title="dom3.py"
 --8<-- "docs/examples/guide/dom3.py"
 ```

-We've added a Container to our DOM which (as the name suggests) is a container for other widgets.
+We've added a Container to our DOM which (as the name suggests) contains other widgets.
 The container has a number of other widgets passed as positional arguments which will be added as the children of the container.
 Not all widgets accept child widgets in this way.
 A Button widget doesn't require any children, for example.

 Here's the DOM created by the above code: